papiodesu/leptos_book/src/view/04_iteration.md

 let counters = (1..=length).map(|idx| RwSignal::new(idx));
 ```

-Note here that instead of calling `signal()` to get a tuple with a reader and a writer,
+Note here that instead of calling 「signal()」 to get a tuple with a reader and a writer,
-here we use `RwSignal::new()` to get a single, read-write signal.
+here we use 「RwSignal::new()」 to get a single, read-write signal.
 This is just more convenient
 for a situation where we’d otherwise be passing the tuples around.

 ```